warpstreamlabs/bento/website/docs/guides/performance_tuning.md

 #### Send messages in batches

 Most outputs will send data quicker when messages are batched, this is often done automatically in the background.
 However, for a few outputs your batches need to be configured.
-Read the [batching documentation][batching] for more guidance on how to tune message batches within Benthos.
+Read the [batching documentation][batching] for more guidance on how to tune message batches within Bento.

 #### Level out input spikes with a buffer